Ziyan-ZOU/ziyan-zou.github.io/content/about.md

 **POSTER & PRESENTATION**

+- **ZOU, Z**., Cey, A., & Järvikivi, J. (2025, June).
+The influence of implicit prosody on cleft sentence comprehension [Poster presentation].
+13th International Conference on the Mental Lexicon, McGill University, Montreal, QC, Canada.

 - **Ziyan ZOU** & Shuxiang YOU.
 2023.
-How Gender Affects Immigrants Accents variation – An acoustic study on Hunan immigrants in Beijing. *International Congress of Phonetic Sciences 2023* Prague, Czech.
+How Gender Affects Immigrants Accents variation – An acoustic study on Hunan immigrants in Beijing.
+[Poster presentation] *International Congress of Phonetic Sciences 2023* Prague, Czech.